Guide to Google Shopping: Survived a decade and still thriving

-If you are wondering, is Google Shopping Action Free?
+If you are wondering, is Buy On Google Free?
 It is absolutely free, there are no sellers’ fees, with Google Shopping that’s one less thing to worry about.
 You only pay when you make a sale.
 There is a defined commission rate for each product category.
 So, each time you make a sale, a percentage of the product cost goes to Google.

 As mentioned before, there’s no end to the list of benefits of Google Shopping.
 But before you choose a marketplace, you might have a few questions in your mind such as:

 Yes, it does!
 Proof?
 Miusavings and Pixielure are two successful sellers, who benefitted from Google Shopping.

 Struggling with low sale orders, Miusavings decided to connect their Shopify store with the Google Shopping marketplace.
 And sure enough within a few days, Miusavings saw a 314% increase in conversion rate with a budget as low as $4 per day!